lLopelope/ASCII-Art-Generator_Penelope-PERONNET_CDOF3/README.md

 This project, is all about creating a python codes that converts everything you write into ASCII art.

 ## Prerequisite
-In order to run this prject you will need :
+In order to run this project you will need :
 - python (if you don't have it already installed : you can find out how [here](https://realpython.com/installing-python/) )
 - the pyfiglet library
 --> `pip install pyfiglet`